stevius10/HAConfig-as-PyCode/README.md

 ## Implementation

 HAConfig-as-PyCode is built around an event-driven architecture integrating Python using PyScript and Home Assistant's built-in automation capabilities.
-This project takes a hybrid approach, combining declarative data structures for desired state configuration with imperative logic to process these data structures in an event-driven manner leveraging an MQTT broker.
+This project takes a hybrid approach, combining declarative data structures for desired state configuration with imperative logic to process these data structures in an event-driven manner leveraging a MQTT broker.

 ### Main Home Automation